 --WeightedPredMethod=0 --WeightedPredB=1 --WeightedPredP=1

 The PC cluster was used for the simulation, but since the same CPUs are allocated to the same parameters of the same sequences, the execution time is almost accurate.
 In order to measure more accurate decoding times, the decoder was re-run all the bitstreams on single CPU.

+It is known that there are slight differences between parallel and sequential encoding on RA configuration.
+Although the differences are not presented on CTC Excel sheet, they are sometimes presented on Excel sheet in case of fade sequences.
+In this contribution, both parallel and sequential encoding results are attached.
+The cross-checker [5] tested by sequential encoding.

 In this experiment, we have tested BDOF and GBI combinations.
 Incidentally, BDOF is always off on LB configuration.